 There has been so much research on humans regarding reward systems I truly apologize to the founder or these theories.
 I am two lazy to sight you or maybe it is to difficult to find credible information on the Google these days, thanks business persons 🙂 Anyway, this idea steams from behaviorism and theories of motivation.
+This is based off of work done at the University of California, Santa Barbara where I did a lot of theoretical research psychology in the 90’s

 Dog trainers often do not spend enough time on this topic or they misrepresent and intrinsic reward for a drive.
 This is not a big deal unless you have a problem.
 As with so many things in Psychology its cool to know the basics of a theory but, if it all goes FUBAR… Psychology is often not as simple as it seems.